Our Story

 Before there was a company, there was a shared conviction: recycling should work better than it does.
 The proof was piled high in bags after big games, motorsports competitions, and concerts, bins brimming with good intentions and bad outcomes.
 In that mess, a future team found its calling.

-A third brought the operational backbone.
-Passionate about translating big ideas into real outcomes for communities, she thrives where strategy meets street‑level reality.
-Sorting through post‑event waste at stadiums and speedways, she turned observations into a process: what can be fixed now, what needs a new model, and what data will prove the change.
+Our operational leadership provides the structural backbone of the company.
+Focused on translating big ideas into real outcomes for communities, she thrives where strategy meets street level reality.
+By auditing post event waste at stadiums and speedways, she turned direct observations into a standardized process, identifying immediate fixes, designing new models, and establishing the data required to prove sustainable impact.

-And then there is the steady hand on the tiller: a seasoned financial leader who has spent a lifetime as a calm, confident source of wisdom in business.
-A mentor to our sustainability lead from the earliest pharmacy days through the shift into circularity, he brings perspective that sharpens judgment; how to pace growth, structure partnerships, and invest in what endures.
+Finally, we honor the legacy of a seasoned financial leader who served as the steady hand on our tiller and a calm, confident source of wisdom.
+A lifelong mentor to our sustainability lead from the earliest pharmacy days through the transition into circularity, he brought a rare perspective that permanently shaped our corporate judgment.
+His guidance taught us how to pace growth, structure enduring partnerships, and invest in what matters.
+While he is no longer with us, the strategic foundations and values he instilled remain the bedrock of everything we build.

 Where Paths Crossed And Why They Stayed